About the Program

 - To strengthen the relationships within and across the participating universities to foster the collaboration needed to leverage resources when working on common interests.

-The program provides a variety of learning opportunities encompassed in four tracks:
+The program provides a variety of learning opportunities structured around these tracks:

-- The Applied Learning Track - Workshop pre-work and assignments to be completed between the sessions provide participants opportunities to meaningfully practice the leadership concepts and lessons presented during the program.
-Participants apply what they learn to their current work; they engage in small experiments to test out new approaches; and they explore strategic, systemic and technical topics relevant to your university’s future.
+- Applied Learning Track - An applied learning track engages participants in practicing the leadership ideas and lessons presented during the course of the program.
+Individuals will be encouraged to apply what they learn to their current work and report back on their experiences; they will engage in small experiments to test out new approaches; and they will explore strategic issues important to their field.

 MOR Leadership Framework